alexpolt/alexpolt.github.io/src/atomic-data.md

   missing counts and then try to place the fences in the code yourself.
 The puzzle is - using the minimum number of fences achieve correct behaviour.

   Observing the memory operation's reordering in the act was a nice experience.
-Slowly I got the intuition for what happens and solved the problem.
+Gradually I got the intuition for what happens and solved the problem.
 It took me just two release fences.
   Here I'd like to mention the following observation: if a thread reads a variable that's behind a release barrier, it means all the memory stores before the observed value has reached the memory.
-I mean, if your reads are dependent then you can skip having an acquire fence.
+I mean, if your reads are dependent then you can skip having an acquire fence (that's not valid for Alpha CPUs, you can read about it in Jeff's [post][mr]).

  <center>![][sheep]</center>